chucheria/cv/Readme.md

 * In cv.cls

 ```
+\englishtrue
-\englishtrue % Show English text only
+Show English text only
+\englishfalse
-% \englishfalse will show Spanish text only
+Show Spanish text only
 ```

+Added a new line spacing (because of the change of font).

 # License